pbatard/Mosby/README.md

    enacted in a similar way as
    [what applies to our UEFI-Shell binaries](https://github.com/pbatard/UEFI-Shell?tab=readme-ov-file#binary-validation).
-3. It's published by the same developer as the person behind [Rufus](https://rufus.ie), which is a rather popular and **trusted** application, that has helped countless people install bootloaders and run privileged code on their computer for over than 10 years now.
-In short if the ultimate goal of the developer of Mosby was to gain the ability to exploit your computer, they would have had plenty of other opportunities to do so over the last decade, and be publicly reported if they did so.
+3. It's published by the same developer as the person behind [Rufus](https://rufus.ie), which is a rather popular and **trusted** application, that, for more than 10 years now, has helped countless people install bootloaders and run privileged code on their computer.
+In short if the ultimate goal of the developer of Mosby was to gain the ability to exploit your computer, they would have had plenty of other opportunities to do so over the last decade, and, more importantly, would long have been reported if they ever did so.